vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_task td/TASK_DESCRIPTION d/DEADLINE ev/EVENT_NAME`

-* A task must have a mandatory task description, deadline and event name.
 * Task Description can take any alphanumeric value, alongside hyphen, comma, brackets and full stops.
 * Deadline is a date in the format YYYY-MM-DD.
 * Deadline should not be before today's date.